TomaszKandula/CodingStyleGuide/README.md

 ### TESTS

+1. Use FluentAssertions library.
-1. Tests with condition should be named as follows
+2. Tests with condition should be named as follows

 `GivenPreconditions_WhenBehaviourName_ThenExpectedBehavior`